afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 #### 36. What is a Linux virtual memory system?
 **Answer.** Virtual memory is a great memory management utility in any OS.
 You can use the virtual memory system as secondary memory.
 This memory is used by both software and hardware in Linux so that your system can cope with the lack of physical memory.
 Moreover, virtual memory is also used to compensate for the RAM usage by transferring the data temporarily from RAM to disk storage.

+**Real-Life Example:**
+Imagine you're working on a computer with limited RAM, and you have multiple applications open simultaneously.
+Virtual memory allows the operating system to use a portion of the hard disk as if it were additional RAM.
+When the physical RAM becomes fully occupied, less frequently used data is moved to the disk, making room for actively used data in RAM.
+This enables you to run more applications than the physical RAM would otherwise allow, preventing system slowdowns or crashes.

 #### 37. What do you understand about process scheduling in Linux?
 **Answer.** Process scheduling is the mechanism that identifies the order of processes running on the system.
 In other words, process scheduling determines the order and execution time of multiple processes running on the system concurrently.
 This process scheduler of Linux is priority-based and uses a preemptive algorithm.
 It allocates CPU time for different processes to ensure efficient CPU resource usage.
 These processes are dynamic, and their order can change depending on many factors, such as resource usage, process behavior, and scheduling policies.